Need to learn how to get rid of mealybugs on houseplants – fast? We'll cut right to the chase.

 These common little pests can be a death sentence for your favourite houseplants.

 They appear as tiny, soft-bodied insects surrounded by a messy, white fuzz around the nodes - where the stems meet the leaves.
 You'll only really notice the females which are particularly small (around one-tenth of an inch) and hide their eggs in the white fluffy stuff.
 The eggs then hatch in around 10 days and produce nymphs who relocate to a new part of the plant to develop into adults.

 They cause damage by drinking up the sap of their hosts, turning leaves yellow and over time cause the leaves to drop off.

-Not sure you have this creepy crawly?
-You can check our how to get rid of pests guide to find out what you're dealing with.
+Not sure you have this plant creepy crawly?
+You can check our how to identify houseplant pests guide to find out what you're dealing with.